eddymac/imcrypt/README.md

 Reddit and the such.

-The prime motivation for writing this is to demonstrate how futile attempting to pohibit use of ncryption technologis through legislation is.
+The prime motivation for writing this is to demonstrate how futile attempting to pohibit use of encryption technologis through legislation is.
 It also though has more practical uses, including assisting in educating people regarding encryption.
 It can also be used for privacy and authentication where no other method is available.